 Hill Country Night Sky Month Event and Activity Suggestions

 This document is meant to help you generate ideas for possible events, contests, and activities to host as part of Hill Country Night Sky Month.
-If you have any questions or suggestions, please contact
+If you have any questions about any of the following information,, please contact amy@starryskyaustin.com.

 Before jumping into the list of suggestions, here are a few things to keep in mind: